clevertree/audio-source/site/pages/about.md

 ## Features: <a name="features"></a>
 * Works on any modern browser on any phone, tablet or pc.
-* Instruments and Effects can be wrapped in each other to build complex presets.
+* Instruments and effects can be wrapped in each other to build complex presets.
 * Note tracks can be called recursively for a highly structured song.

 ### What's Currently Working:
 * Add, edit, and delete notes and note tracks.
 * Edit note velocity and duration.
-* Quarter Tone Compatibility (missing in MIDI)
+* Quarter tone compatibility (missing in MIDI)
-* Recursively play back tracks by adding a 'Track Note'.
+* Recursively play back tracks by adding a 'track note'.
-* Track Note Transposing (play back tracks at different frequencies)
+* Track note transposing (play back tracks at different frequencies)

 ### Under the Hood:
 * Audio Source brings the WebAudio API to mobile by using a WebView as a proxy.